williamsjokvist/cfn-tracker/README.md

 ### Usage

-* Download the zip file from the Releases page for your operating system and unzip it to an appropriate location
+* Download the executable for your operating system from the Releases page
-* Set your CFN name in `config.toml`
+* On first launch the program will ask for the CFN to track, and is saved to `cfn-scraper-config.toml` in the same location.
+It can be edited later.
 * Launch the executable `scraper.exe`

 Text files will be generated in a `results` folder.
 Use them as sources for your labels and they'll update after every match.